‘Therfore bihoveth hire a ful long spoon

 — proverb based on Chaucer

 It is thirty years since I broke bread with Li Peng 李鵬.
 It was on 17 November 1988, and Li was visiting Australia on his first foray on the international stage as premier of the People’s Republic of China.
-Australia was the second stop on an itinerary starting with Thailand and ending with New Zealand.
+Australia was the second stop on an itinerary that kicked off in Thailand and culminated in New Zealand.

 At the time, I was completing a doctoral dissertation at The Australian National University in Canberra.
 On the morning of the 17th, a friend working in the Australia China Council called to invite me to the formal state dinner being hosted by Prime Minister Bob Hawke that evening.
 The main government interpreter, exhausted by non-stop work at high-level meetings from the moment Li touched down in Sydney a few days earlier, was requesting a night off.
 As I had some experience as an interpreter and, having been involved in the 1985 visit to Canberra by Hu Yaobang, then the General Secretary of the China’s Communist Party, my friend hoped that I could act for Hawke.
 What follows are my recollections of that evening.

 — Geremie R. Barmé

 Editor, China Heritage

 A Note on ‘Five Courses, No Soup’

 Following the Mise-en-scène below, this essay is divided into ‘five courses’: Amuse-gueule; Starters; Main course; Sorbet; and Dessert.
 ‘Five Courses, No Soup’ is a reference to the expression 四菜一湯 sì cài yī tāng, literally ‘four dishes and a soup’.